 - Migraine: Many migraines come with nausea before the headache peaks.

-- Pregnancy: Morning sickness, especially in the first trimester.
+- Pregnancy: Morning sickness, particularly in the first trimester.

 - Acid reflux (GERD): Stomach acid moving up the food pipe.